CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab5.1.md

             )
     ```

-    Feel free to type this expression in, or use the menu to select the functions, or copy and paste it in.
+    Feel free to type this expression in, use the menu to select the functions, or copy and paste it in.

     ![](../media/Lab_5.41.png)